MoonLighTingPY/rocket_tester/README.md

-# Model Rocket Engine Test Stand 🚀
+# Rocket Engine Test Firmware and Web Interface🚀

 Created for testing rocket engines.
-Captures thrust, pressure, and temperature readings during tests with high sampling rates and microsecond timing precision, controlled and configured using a web interface
+Captures thrust, pressure, and temperature readings during tests with high sampling rates and microsecond timing precision, fully controlled and configured using a web interface hosted on microcontroller

 ## Overview